BHPE-PL, RSCC, KIN

 - CPR/AED Training

 - NCCP Sports Coach Certification

-- Pursuing MRU Bachelor Degree in Physical Literacy (graduating Spring 2020)
+- Bachelor Degree in Physical Literacy - Kinesiology (Mount Royal University)

 I grew up playing basketball, football, badminton, and golf before specializing in hockey.
 I played my formative years for the Buffaloes Hockey Association from bantam to midget; during that time I was drafted to the WHL.
 I played (briefly) for the Kootenay Ice and Vancouver Giants (WHL) before suffering multiple knee injuries.
 I finished my competitive hockey career playing with the Okotoks Oilers (AJHL).
 I currently play men's league hockey here in Calgary and enjoy expanding my physical activity to outdoor challenges like rock climbing, surfing, and hiking.

 I became very interested in human performance, biomechanics, and injury prevention after ending my competitive career due to his injuries.
 I gained an interest in optimizing the way the body moves through questioning how I continuously got injured.
 I wanted to make sure I could help elite athletes avoid the injury struggles I went through.
 I gained general local training certifications and began working in sports performance in Calgary when I was 18.
-My passion for elite performance, physical literacy, and sports development pushed me to pursue a bachelor degree in Health and Physical Education with a focus in Physical Literacy from Mount Royal University (graduating Spring 2020).
-After finishing this undergraduate degree I plan on completing a master's degree in Sports Science in the near future.
+My passion for elite performance, physical literacy, and sports development pushed me to pursue a bachelor degree in Health and Physical Education with a focus in Physical Literacy from Mount Royal University.
+From there, I acquired my Registered Strength & Conditioning Coach (RSCC) designation from the NSCA, as well as my Professional Kinesiologist designation from the Alberta Kinesiology Association.

 ~ Everyone in the world has developed differently in movement patterns, anatomy, and mentality.
 The best thing for an individual's success is NOT a general plan; it's autonomy in the process and collective understanding between mentor and athlete.